Google Business Profile Optimisation: How to Secure More Jobs in 2026

-Local service businesses across Australia are missing out on countless opportunities every day.
-The data tells a compelling story: while 46% of Google searches are from people looking for local businesses, half of all trade businesses haven’t even claimed their Google Business Profile.
-For tradesmen, this represents an enormous untapped opportunity.
+Australian electricians are missing out on quality leads every single day.
+The data is clear: 46% of Google searches in Australia are from people looking for local businesses, yet a huge amount of electrical contractors haven’t even claimed their Google Business Profile.
+That’s thousands of dollars in lost jobs going straight to your competitors.

 Setting Up Your Google Business Profile From Scratch